Using Query Ranking Expressions

 By default, the index computes a unique ranking score for each query result item based on various standard factors such as term frequency-inverse document frequency (TFIDF), term adjacency, and modification date (see Index Ranking Phases).
-A QRE allows you to further increase (or reduce) the ranking score of a specific subset of query result items by a fixed amount (see Understanding Search Result Ranking).
+A QRE lets you further increase (or reduce) the ranking score of a specific subset of query result items by a fixed amount (see Understanding Search Result Ranking).

-You can easily design, maintain, and test QREs by creating ranking expression and featured result rules in a query pipeline (see Adding and Managing Query Pipeline Ranking Expressions and Adding and Managing Query Pipeline Featured Results).
-You can also enforce QREs directly in the code of your search interface, although you should only use this approach when truly necessary (see Adding Query Ranking Expressions at Query Time).
+You can easily design, maintain, and test QREs by creating ranking expression and featured result rules in a query pipeline (see Manage Ranking Expression Rules and Manage Featured Result Rules).
+You can also enforce QREs directly in the code of your search interface, although you should only use this approach when truly necessary (see Add Query Ranking Expressions at Query Time).